Huddy2022/fighting-game/README.md

    - In the GitHub repository, navigate to the Settings tab
    - From the source section drop-down menu, select the Main Branch
    - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live game can be found here [Live Demo](https://huddy2022.github.io/fighting-game/)

 ## Credits
 - [YouTube Tutorial](https://www.youtube.com/watch?v=vyqbNFMDRGQ): This YouTube tutorial provided the fundamentals for my fighting game, teaching me how to create the canvas, player, and enemy.
 I adapted the tutorial to transform the game into an AI fighting game.